 How to Choose the Best Home Coffee Grinder

 Whether you’re planning to upgrade from a blade or just buying your first grinder, you’ll find there is a huge range of options on the market.
 So how do you know which is the best burr coffee grinder for you?
-Here are a few things to look out for.
+Here are a few tips on how to choose a coffee grinder.

 |Baratza Encore Conical Burr grinder||

 |Cuisinart DBM-8 Supreme Grind||